cognitev/cogni-reports/README.md

 Where `statisticsData`, `lineChartData`, `mapData` and `pieChartData` are the regular data arrays passed to each of these components.

 ## 🌐 Browser Support
-We support and test the Carbon Library against the following browsers:
+We support and test the **cogni-reports** against the following browsers:
 * [Chrome](https://www.google.com/chrome/)
 * [Firefox](https://www.mozilla.org/firefox/)
 * [Safari](https://www.apple.com/safari/)

-## 🎥 Live Examples

-See the [storybook](https://cogni-reports.now.sh/) for live examples.